-In the UK antivirals with high efficacy in the treatment FIP have been legally available since 2021 (initially remdesivir, and subsequently its active form GS-441524).
-In that time, we have gained experience in managing the disease and monitoring treatment, and seen excellent outcomes.
-Legally available sources of antivirals now exist in many other countries, although in some parts of the world there remains no quality assured, legal supply.
-This article summarises the current advice on treatment of FIP to aid practitioners managing these cases and is based on current information that may change as more experience and publications become available.
+In the UK, antivirals with high efficacy in the treatment of FIP have been legally available since 2021 (initially remdesivir, and subsequently its active form GS-441524).
+In that time, we have gained experience in managing the disease and monitoring treatment, and we have seen excellent outcomes.
+Legally available sources of antivirals effective for FIP now exist in many other countries, although in some parts of the world there remains, sadly, no quality assured, legally available supply.
+This article summarises the current advice on treatment of FIP to aid practitioners managing these cases and is based on current available information; however the information will likely change as more experience and publications become available.
 It includes information on the recently available additional antiviral EIDD-1931 (the active form of molnupiravir).
 Treatment needs to be tailored to the individual cat based on response, compliance, and client finances.
-For further information on making a diagnosis of FIP please see further reading below and the ABCD FIP diagnostic tool flow diagrams here: https://www.abcdcatsvets.org/portfolio-item/factsheets-tools-for-feline-infectious-peritonitis-fip/.
+For further information on making a diagnosis of FIP, please see further reading at the end of this document.

-Treatment protocols (updated February 2024)
+Treatment protocols (updated May 2024)